 Duo Sila is an ensemble with a penchant for making connections – between people, cultures, genres, and perspectives.
-The rare combination of flute and percussion pushes the boundaries of old and new, blending the influences that have shaped the journey of classical music through the incorporation of diverse tonalities and musical styles.
-The ensemble has quickly become established as a dynamic and ambitious chamber music ensemble, making their own impact on the landscape of Western art music through unique arrangements and thoughtful interpretations of the innovative repertoire that bridges the gap between traditional and contemporary.
+The combination of flute and percussion pushes the boundaries of old and new, blending the influences that have shaped the journey of classical music through the incorporation of diverse tonalities and musical styles.
+The duo has established themselves as a dynamic and ambitious chamber music ensemble, creating unique arrangements and performing thoughtful interpretations of the innovative repertoire that bridges the gap between traditional and contemporary.

 Christina Manceor, percussion